rauschma/iterator-helpers-polyfill/README.md

 * The focus is on simple code, not on spec compliance.
 * I use textual search-and-replace to convert the asynchronous code to synchronous code.
   * Performed via: `npm run syncify`
+* The only way to use this polyfill is by installing it globally.

+Functionality:

+* This polyfill implements all constructs specified in the proposal.
+* This polyfill deliberately does not provide any additional functionality.

 ## Installation